-A party change should be made on a Florida Voter Registration Application with the signature of the voter.
-Party changes will not be processed while the registration books are closed 29 days prior to a primary election.
+Submit a party change on any Florida Voter Registration Application with the signature of the voter, on a signed personal note containing name and date of birth, or through the Driver's License Office.
+Party Changes will not be processed while the registration books are closed 29 days prior to a primary election.